jpaulet/comunitas/Week1/README.md

 * Ex6: JOIN GROUPS AND HAVE FUN (SDG17).
 LOVE ALL LIFE AND GET OUTDOORS (SDG15).
 Neighbours could promote a green space -like an orchard or urban vegetable paths in order to boost community, promote self-sufficient consumption and reduce CO2 while improving their leisure time.

 * Ex7: WASTE (SDG2).
 Work towards completing material cycles by creating recycling areas separated to collectively separate materials, organic waste, etc to use/sell it afterwards.

+With our approach, we address the problem of lack of tools to build secure & trustworthy organizations that could, in a quick & easy way, solve local problems by gather together people with similar interests in a reliable way.

 ---